 - Ask Harsh Roongta anything on Personal Finance: Working abroad?

 - The Finance ministry raises serious concerns over Moody’s methodology

-For the consumer goods and durables industry, there seems to be a view that goods may be bucketed into two rates categories viz.
+For the consumer goods and durables industry, there seems to be a view that goods may be bucketed into two rates categories, viz.
 18% and 28%.
-“The segregation and classification of goods will be very important for this industry and a detailed description of what will get taxed and by how much will decide the prices of those goods,” Lapsiwala added.
+“The segregation and classification of goods will be significant for this industry, and a detailed description of what will get taxed and by how much will decide the prices of those goods,” Lapsiwala added.